CodingNomads/mentor-docs/docs/15_cancellation_policy.md

 ### Cancellation Policy
 Students may cancel their subscription any time through their user profile at [https://codingnomads.com/profile](https://codingnomads.com/profile).

-If you pre-paid for a multi-month Bootcamp / Mentorship program, you may request a refund for the months paid for after the current month when the cancellation was made.
+If a student pre-paid for a multi-month Bootcamp / Mentorship program, they may request a refund for the months paid for after the current month when the cancellation was made.
 Students are not eligible for a prorated refund of any portion of the fee paid for the then-current monthly period.
 Partial fees for partial mentorship on a weekly basis are not permitted.

 Cancellation for Bootcamp / Mentorship programs must be made in writing to CodingNomads via admin@codingnomads.com.
 All refunds will be made within 60 days of the cancellation date.
 The student is responsible for any bank charges or fees involved with cancellation.